andrew/ultimate-awesome/README.md

 - [awesome-skills-zh](https://github.com/yzfly/awesome-skills-zh) - 🚀 精选 Claude Skills、Agent Skills、LLM Skills 及 AI 智能体开发资源列表（中文）。A curated list of awesome Claude / Agent / LLM Skills.
 - [awesome-ai-robotics](https://github.com/tc-huang/awesome-ai-robotics) - A list of awesome AI Robotics resources.
 - [fucking-awesome-datascience](https://github.com/correia-jpv/fucking-awesome-datascience) - 📝 An awesome Data Science repository to learn and apply for real world problems.
 With repository stars⭐ and forks🍴.
+- [awesome-ai-offensive-security](https://github.com/yeyintminthuhtut/awesome-ai-offensive-security) - A curated list of awesome AI agents and tools specifically designed for AI-powered offensive security, as well as tools for attacking AI systems.
+- [awesome-ai-agents](https://github.com/aloth/awesome-ai-agents) - A curated list of AI agent frameworks, tools, platforms, research papers, and resources.
 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
 - [Awesome-Whisper-Apps](https://github.com/danielrosehill/Awesome-Whisper-Apps) - Useful speech to text tools that use Whisper under the hood (API/local).
-- [awesome-ai-offensive-security](https://github.com/yeyintminthuhtut/awesome-ai-offensive-security) - A curated list of awesome AI agents and tools specifically designed for AI-powered offensive security, as well as tools for attacking AI systems.
 - [llmops](https://github.com/pmady/llmops) - 🚀 The Ultimate Curated List of LLMOps Tools, Frameworks, and Resources - A comprehensive collection of the best tools for Large Language Model Operations.
 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-llm-prod](https://github.com/saucam/awesome-llm-prod) - A curated collection of open-source Large Language Model (LLM) projects that are production-ready and can be used for solving real-world problems.
 This repository focuses on high-performance, scalable LLM solutions across various industries and applications.
 - [awesome-drone](https://github.com/26remph/awesome-drone) - List of awesome , libraries, software and resources for drone create.
 - [awesome-genai](https://github.com/onebirdrocks/awesome-genai) - A curated collection of resources, tools, frameworks, and information related to Generative AI.
+- [awesome-meteo](https://github.com/pankajkarman/awesome-meteo) - A list of python resources to do stuffs related to atmospheric science.
 - [fucking-awesome-tensorflow](https://github.com/correia-jpv/fucking-awesome-tensorflow) - TensorFlow - A curated list of dedicated resources.
 With repository stars⭐ and forks🍴.
 - [stars](https://github.com/ju-c/stars) - A curated list of my GitHub stars!.
-- [awesome-meteo](https://github.com/pankajkarman/awesome-meteo) - A list of python resources to do stuffs related to atmospheric science.
 - [git-github.com-vinta-awesome-python](https://github.com/anasekhar/git-github.com-vinta-awesome-python) - Awesome-python.
 - [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.
 - [awesome-production-machine-learning](https://github.com/eric-erki/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning.